PeishuoYu/NumberReader/README.txt

 # Number reader:
-# This is a program that applies machine learning algorithm to recognize hand-written number
+# This is a program in which I applied machine learning algorithm to recognize hand-written number
 # After being trained with more than 1000 samples, it is relative accurate now
 #
 # In this folder, there are: